 Lay practice was less ambitious, and based on puja-like rituals where the shorter versions of the Prajnaparamita sutras were recited or chanted, mantras repeated, prostrations and visualisations performed.
 Debates on the nature of emptiness were often absent.
 The seemingly endless repetitions of scriptures and mantras was used to, as it were, imprint the teachings on emptiness in the practitioner’s psyche.

-What is referred to as “skilful means” (upaya) is another practice associated with the Madhyamikas, although it may go back to the Buddha who had taught that the method of teaching had to be adapted to the student.
-“Skilful means” have been described as expedient methods used by masters to trigger insights in their students.
-Methods used in the “crazy wisdom” Tibetan tradition or in the beatings and otherwise rough interactions between some Zen masters and their disciples, fall into the category of skilful means.
+What is referred to as “skillful means” (upaya) is another practice associated with Madhyamaka, although it may go back to the Buddha who had taught that the method of teaching had to be adapted to the student.
+“Skillful means” have been described as expedient methods used by masters to trigger insights in their students.
+Methods used in the “crazy wisdom” Tibetan tradition or in the beatings and otherwise rough interactions between some Zen masters and their disciples, fall into the category of skillful means.

 The Middle Way in everyday life

 The middle way of practice said to open the minds and hearts of the practitioners to the middle way of understanding, and therefore ultimate truth, obviously include our everyday lives.
 How are we to translate the principle of the mutual dependence of the conventional and the ultimate truth into our engagement with issues arising at every turn and demanding attention?
 Here, the emphasis on emptiness, set forth by the Buddha’s teachings, and squarely set centre stage by Nagarjuna’s explicit focus on sunyata (a term which hardly existed before him) has given rise to much misunderstanding.
 No matter how often teachers have repeated that “emptiness” does not mean that “nothing exists at all on any level,” a subconscious feeling continues to remain that things, as we see them, are not really real, and this has resulted in the reluctance among too many Buddhists to engage with the issues facing humankind.